ESR-NZ/human_genomics_pipeline/README.md

 ### 5. Modify the run scripts

-Set the singularity bind location to a directory that contains the CADD database with the `--singularity-args` flag (eg. `'-B /home/lkemp/publicData/'`).
-Also specify your config file to be used with the `--configfile` flag and modify the number of cores to be used with the `-j` flag.
+Specify your config file to be used with the `--configfile` flag and modify the number of cores to be used with the `-j` flag.
 For example:

 Dry run (dryrun.sh):